25 Gluten-Free Flour Substitutions

 25. ROOT FLOURS (ARROWROOT, SWEET POTATO TAPIOCA)

 Made from root plants, these flours/starches are usually well tolerated by food-allergic people, even those with multiple allergies.
 Their high nutritional properties enhance baking performance and give bakery goods a chewy texture and increased browning capabilities.
 Arrowroot flour is pleasant-tasting and versatile, good for making breads and bagels.
 Sweet potato flour, which has a yellow-orange hue, imparts its color to baked items and has a taste that complements recipes containing chocolate, molasses, spices and such.
 Tapioca flour (also called tapioca starch), is made from the cassava (manioc) plant.
 It’s a good choice in breads, tortillas and pasta.

 How to use: Root and tuber starches should be part of a flour blend, up to 25 percent.
 Arrowroot starch and tapioca flour/starch are also used as a thickener in gravies and other sauces.

 Watch out for: Too much of any of these flours can produce a gummy result.

+Written by Beth Hillson.
+Originally published by Gluten Free & More.
 Beth is former President of the American Celiac Disease Alliance as well as the founder of the Gluten Free Pantry line of products.
-Beth shares her expertise on living with celiac disease as well as ideas and advice for cooking in and eating out on Gluten Free & More.